SteveUpton/ftwitter/README.md

 Everything else.

-Until I implement a 'faked' version of a given feature, I'll leave existing code as is, meaning it should function as ntwitter d
+Until I implement a 'faked' version of a given feature, I'll leave existing code as is, meaning it should function as ntwitter did.